yewstack/yew/docs/src/concepts/components/README.md

 {% page-ref page="../html/" %}

-### Mounted
+### Rendered

-The `mounted()` component lifecycle method is called after `view()` is processed and Yew has mounted your component to the DOM but before the browser refreshes the page.
+The `rendered()` component lifecycle method is called after `view()` is processed and Yew has rendered your component, but before the browser refreshes the page.
 A component may wish to implement this method to perform actions that can only be done after the component has rendered elements.
-If you wish to re-render your component after making changes `mounted()`, return `true`.
+You can check whether this is the first time the component was rendered via the `first_render` parameter.

 ```rust
 use stdweb::web::html_element::InputElement;